 Tip #11: Trèsind Studio

-It’s the only Indian two Michelin star restaurant in the United Arab Emirates and currently ranked as number 11 in the world’s 50 best restaurants.
-Known for its progressive Indian cuisine, the Trèsind team and chef Himanshu Saini operate with a seating capacity of 20 people.
-Modern cooking elements, but also traditional Indian techniques reflect the restaurant’s menu.
+Known for its progressive Indian cuisine, the Trèsind team and chef Himanshu Saini operate with a seating capacity of just 20 people.
+Modern cooking elements and traditional Indian techniques are reflected in the restaurant’s menu.

 -